Anne of Nassau-Siegen

 Countess Anne of Nassau-Siegen (1440 or 1441 – 5 or 8 April 1514), Anne Gräfin von Nassau-Siegen, official titles: Gräfin zu Nassau, Vianden und Diez, Frau zu Breda, was a countess from the House of Nassau-Siegen, a cadet branch of the Ottonian Line of the House of Nassau, and through marriage successively Duchess of Brunswick-Lüneburg and Countess of Katzenelnbogen.
-She acted as regent of the Duchy of Brunswick-Lüneburg for her son in the period 1479–1486.
+She acted as regent of the Duchy of Brunswick-Lüneburg for her son in the period of 1479–1486.

 Biography

 It is not known where and when Anne was born, some reasons suggest that she was born at the end of 1440 or 1441.
 She was the eldest daughter of Count John IV of Nassau-Siegen and his wife Lady Mary of Looz-Heinsberg.

-Anne married on 28 October 1467 to Duke Otto II ‘the Victorious’ of Brunswick-Lüneburg (1439 – January 1471), who had succeeded his brother Duke Bernard II in 1464.
+Anne married on 28 October 1467 to Duke Otto II the Victorious of Brunswick-Lüneburg (1439 – January 1471), who had succeeded his brother Duke Bernard II in 1464.
 As her dower she received the District of Lüchow.
 Anne already became a widow in January 1471.
 Her son Henry succeeded his father.
-As Henry was still a minor, he was under the custody and regency of his paternal grandfather Duke Frederick II ‘the Pious’, who had been in a monastery since 1457.
+As Henry was still a minor, he was under the custody and regency of his paternal grandfather Duke Frederick II the Pious, who had been in a monastery since 1457.
 Anne had her dower Lüchow Castle rebuild between 1471 and 1473.